azukauteh/Azukauteh/README.md

  Hi, Bonjour.
 Howdy!   🙂

-Enthusiastic software developer committed to improving my abilities and giving back to the tech community.
+Enthusiastic software engineer committed to improving my abilities and giving back to the tech community.
 With a solid background in progrmming and networking, I strive to bring new ideas to the digital world!.

  About Me :